 It should also be noted that there is no central list of 1,850 municipal governing bodies.
-WEC does not have a reason or requirement to track city council members or town or village boards.
 Therefore, this requirement has been previously accomplished (including in 2019) by publicly posting a list of clerks who have not reported sufficient training.

 Further, it is important to note that clerks are currently reporting their training for the 2020-2021 training period.
-WEC can implement the suggestion to contact governing bodies directly-rather than by public posting-right away and will work with local associations to attempt to obtain a reliable list of municipal governing bodies but will likely continue to post the list publicly to ensure that there is transparency into the process.
+WEC will immediately implement the suggestion to contact governing bodies directly - rather than by public posting - and will work with local associations to attempt to obtain a reliable list of municipal governing bodies but will likely continue to post the list publicly to ensure there is transparency into the process.